 As with all matters financial, calculate how much the loan will cost prior to undertaking it.
 You can use Novellus’ bridging loan calculator to give you a deeper understanding of exactly what is involved and the overall costs.

-Lenders seek to offer the best experience to their customers, which has given rise to a more professional industry.
+As mentioned above, lenders seek to offer the best experience to their customers, which has given rise to a more professional industry.
 The ethics and criteria of the underwriters are now very high, leading to responsible funding solutions that not only puts the needs and requirements of the borrower first but ensures suitable terms are put in place to minimise risk for both lender and borrower.

 These include an exit strategy that is manageable, realistic and has been carefully considered for its suitability.
-Repayment methods are considered thoroughly before approval is given; these can include any long-term financial source, such as selling a property; long-term financing options such as remortgaging; maturity of investments or bonds; basically, any long-term funding that has not yet been received but is due before the end of the t bridging loan term..
+Repayment methods are considered thoroughly before approval is given; these can include any long-term financial source, such as selling a property; long-term financing options such as remortgaging; maturity of investments or bonds; basically, any long-term funding that has not yet been received but is due before the end of the bridging loan term.

 There are always risks involved in finance, especially with Bridging.
 However, bridging lenders are becoming much more discerning.
 Novellus will only lend when they feel the risk profile is minimal to both borrower and lender.
 Novellus ensures that the emphasis is on helping the borrower achieve the right source of funding for their needs and every application is considered on a case-by-case basis with this in mind.

 The most common use of a bridging loan is to purchase property but it is not the only use of this type of funding.
 These include: